MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Update-MgServicePrincipalRemoteDesktopSecurityConfiguration.md

 ## SYNOPSIS
 Update the properties of a remoteDesktopSecurityConfiguration object on the servicePrincipal.
 Use this configuration to enable or disable the Microsoft Entra ID Remote Desktop Services (RDS) authentication protocol to authenticate a user to Microsoft Entra joined or Microsoft Entra hybrid joined devices.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Update-MgBetaServicePrincipalRemoteDesktopSecurityConfiguration](/powershell/module/Microsoft.Graph.Beta.Applications/Update-MgBetaServicePrincipalRemoteDesktopSecurityConfiguration?view=graph-powershell-beta)

 ## SYNTAX